shivtchandra/HospitalStay-prediction-model/README.md

 # Predicting Hospital Length of Stay using MIMIC-IV

-A machine learning pipeline designed to predict the length of stay (LOS) for hospital patients using the MIMIC-IV clinical dataset.
-This project helps hospitals with resource planning and patient flow management by forecasting how long a new patient is likely to be hospitalized.
+A machine learning system designed to predict the length of stay (LOS) for hospital patients using the MIMIC-IV clinical dataset.
+This project helps hospitals with resource planning by forecasting how long a new patient is likely to be hospitalized, with a special focus on robustly handling high-risk cases.

-This initial version serves as a robust baseline, incorporating demographic, administrative, and key clinical variables, including lab results and vital signs from the first 24 hours of a patient's stay.
+This advanced version implements a two-model "Generalist + Specialist" architecture, inspired by research on Distributionally Robust Optimization (DRO), to ensure that predictions are both accurate for the average patient and sensitive to clinically critical outliers.

-## Core Idea
+## 💡 Core Idea

-The model predicts a patient's Length of Stay based on a feature set engineered from multiple clinical tables.
-Key features include:
+Initial model versions revealed a classic machine learning problem: the model performed well on average but failed on difficult subgroups, specifically patients with abnormal vital signs.
+It learned to ignore these subtle signals in favor of more dominant features like `admission_type`.

-- **Demographics**: Patient's age and gender
+To solve this, we implemented a practical version of Group DRO, as described in the paper ["Distributionally Robust Neural Networks for Group Shifts"](https://arxiv.org/abs/1911.08731) by Sagawa et al. Our system consists of:

-- **Admission Details**: Type of admission (e.g., EMERGENCY, URGENT) and insurance provider
+- **A Generalist Model**: An XGBoost model trained on the entire patient population to accurately predict outcomes for the majority of standard cases.

-- **Clinical Indicators**: Primary diagnosis, count of procedures performed, and key lab results (creatinine, hemoglobin)
+- **A Specialist Model**: A second XGBoost model trained only on a filtered subset of high-risk patients (the "worst-performing group").
+This forces the specialist to learn the subtle clinical patterns that the generalist ignores.

-- **Vital Signs**: Average heart rate during the first 24 hours of admission, a critical indicator of physiological stress
+- **An Intelligent Triage System**: A rule-based router in the prediction script that uses a clinically-grounded feature (`age_hr_interaction`) to decide whether to consult the Generalist or the Specialist for a new patient.

-## Tech Stack
+## 🛠️ Tech Stack

 - **Language**: Python 3.9+
 - **Data Manipulation**: Pandas